syncfusion-content/blazor-docs/blazor/datagrid/template-excel-export.md

 }
 ```

-## Exporting with Group caption template
+## Exporting with group caption template

-The Excel export feature allows you export a Grid with a caption template to a Excel document.
+The Excel export feature enables exporting of Grid with a caption template to an Excel document.

 The example below demonstrates how to customize the caption text in the Excel using the [ExcelGroupCaptionTemplateInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_ExcelGroupCaptionTemplateInfo) event.